 Qu.
 How positively or negatively do you feel about each of the following, where 0 means very negative, and 100 means very positive.
 February 2020.
+Source: More in Common 2020.

 Is the Brexit division enduring?
 Covid-19, partisanship, and Brexit identities